-Stephen Hawking is a British physicist*.
+Stephen Hawking (1942 – 2018) was a British physicist*.
 He was born in Oxford, England on the 8th January 1942, 300 years after the death of Italian astronomer* and engineer* Galileo Galilei.
-Stephen spent his childhood living 20 miles outside of London in the town of St. Albans.
+Stephen grew up in the town of St. Albans about twenty miles outside London.
 He went to a local* school and afterwards to University College, Oxford.
 Both of Stephen’s parents had studied at Oxford University.
 He wanted to study Mathematics but that was not possible so he chose to study physics instead.
 He was an active young man who enjoyed* dancing and rowing.

 After he finished his degree, Hawking went to Trinity Hall at Cambridge University to study cosmology*.
 Whilst he was at Oxford university, Hawking began to have some problems with his health.
 Sometimes he would fall over or have trouble with his speech.
-However, it was at Cambridge that his health problems became more obvious* and he sought medical advice.
+However, it was at Cambridge, where he went to study for a PhD, that his health problems became more obvious*.

 Hawking had just fallen in love and he realised that there were many things he wanted to do in his life.
 He began to take his studies more seriously and started working hard.
 He married his girlfriend Jane Wilde, another student at Cambridge, and in 1965 their first child was born.
-They went on to have two more children together but divorced in 1990.
+They had two more children together but divorced in 1990.

-However, as Hawking’s career improved, his physical health deteriorated.
-He was no longer able to care for himself.
-By the 1980s Hawking needed someone to care for him full-time*.
+However, as Hawking’s career improved, his physical health deteriorated*.
+He was no longer able to look after himself.
+By the 1980s, Hawking needed someone to look after him full-time*.
 He also lost the ability to speak and was given a voice box.
-The helped him to communicate with his colleagues and family.
+This helped him to communicate with his colleagues and family.
 He continued to work and he became a bestselling author with his book ‘A Brief History of Time.’
+He later said, ‘Although I cannot move and I have to speak through a computer, in my mind I am free.’

 Hawking spoke recently* about artificial intelligence*.
-He believes that it would be very dangerous for humans to build artificial lifeforms.
-He also speaks on the importance of space travel and the need for humans to leave planet earth and explore the stars.
+He believed that it would be very dangerous for humans to build artificial lifeforms and nuclear weapons that could ‘think’ for themselves.
+Hawking also spoke on the importance of space travel and the need for humans to leave planet earth and explore the stars.

 Physicist = someone who studies physics (a branch of science that looks at how the universe is made, matter and energy including electricity and light)